nemonik/hands-on-DevOps/readme.md

     - taiga
 ```

-The `Taiga` role dependes on the Ansible roles used to configure the `nemonik/devops` Vagrant box.
+The `Taiga` role depends on the Ansible roles used to configure the `nemonik/devops` Vagrant box.

 ## 8.6.
 Spinning up the _toolchain_ vagrant